benhamill/wending-warrens/kobolds/sociology.md

 tracts.

+## Culture

-### Culture
+### Art

 Kobold culture, of course, varies widely across the world, just like that of any other sentient species.
 However there are common themes: Kobolds tend not to revere individual folk heroes or leaders, but instead tend to tell stories of communities coming together to solve problems.
-There are also many, many stories of kobolds being victimized or attacked by Big People (with a strong historical basis, see below).
+There are also many, many stories of kobolds being victimized or attacked by Big People (with a strong historical basis).
 Songs on themes of romance and sex are also very common.
 Since most kobolds do not read or write, almost all of these stories are conveyed through lengthy, verbally communicated epic poems or by song.

 Instruments among kobolds often vary widely from community to community.
 They may acquire instruments from Big People communities nearby or build imitations